 Built in 1968, by Main Iron Works of Houma, Louisiana (hull #204) as the Traveller for the Interstate Oil Transportation Company of Philadelphia, Pennsylvania.

 At the time, the Interstate Oil Transportation Company operated two fleets.
 Their Northeast Fleet, which was referred to as the "Green Fleet."
 Operated in Philadelphia, Pennsylvania.
 And their Southern Fleet, which was referred to as the "White fleet" which operated out of Tampa, Florida.

-By the mid 1990's Maritrans operating partners had begun to consolidate its business.
-By first, backing out of the black oil trade and carrying only petroleum products and petrochemicals.
-The phosphate trade and local transport in Baltimore, Maryland that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
-As Maritrans backed out local companies established operations in the area.
-They included Bouchard Transportation of Melville, New York and Vane Brothers of Baltimore, Maryland.
+By the mid 1990's Maritrans Operating Partners had begun to consolidate its business.
+By first, backing out of the black oil trade, and carrying only petroleum products and petrochemicals.
+The phosphate trade, and local transportation in Baltimore, Maryland that was part of the Harbor Towing subsidiary did not fit into Maritrans's new business model.
+As Maritrans backed out local transportation companies emerged, and established operations in the area.
+They included the Bouchard Transportation Company of Melville, New York and the Vane Brothers Company of Baltimore, Maryland.

 In 1997, the tug was acquired by the Turecamo Coastal and Harbor Towing Corporation of New York, New York.
 Where the tug was renamed as the Marie J. Turecamo.

-In 1998, the Turecamo Coastal and Harbor Towing Corporation was acquired by the Moran Towing Corporation of New York, New York.
+In 1998, the Turecamo Coastal and Harbor Towing Corporation was acquired by the Moran Towing Corporation of New Canaan, Connecticut.
 Where the tug retained her name.

 (Captain Eric Takakjian)